 Engineering competencies are used to help identify when an engineer is ready for promotion.
-We divide competencies into levels.
+Competencies are one part of the promotions process for engineers at the FT, meeting most or all of them indicates that an engineer may be ready for promotion.
+We divide competencies into levels for different seniorities.

 Each level represents the work needed to be promoted from one role into another, so the name of each level contains two different job titles: